Contact 3-manifolds, holomorphic curves and intersection theory: The closed case

 where $c_1(A)$ is shorthand for the evaluation of the first Chern class $c_1(TM,J) \in H^2(M)$ on the homology class~$A$.
 This definition of $\virdim \mM_g^A(M,J)$ is justified by Theorem~\ref{thm:dimension} below.

-Recall that closed $J$-holomorphic curves $u : (\Sigma,j) \to (M,J)$ are always either \defin{simple} or \defin{multiply covered}, where the latter means $u = v \circ \varphi$ for some closed $J$-holomorphic curve $v : (\Sigma',j') \to (M,J)$ and holomorphic map $\varphi : (\Sigma,j) \to (\Sigma',j')$ of degree $\deg(\varphi) > 1$.
+Recall that closed $J$-holomorphic curves $u : (\Sigma,j) \to (M,J)$ are always either \defin{simple} {somewhere injective|see {simple holomorphic curve}} or \defin{multiply covered}, where the latter means $u = v \circ \varphi$ for some closed $J$-holomorphic curve $v : (\Sigma',j') \to (M,J)$ and holomorphic map $\varphi : (\Sigma,j) \to (\Sigma',j')$ of degree $\deg(\varphi) > 1$.
+By a slight abuse of terminology (see Remark~\ref{remark:critical}), we refer to a point $z \in \Sigma$ in the domain of a $J$-holomorphic curve $u : \Sigma \to M$ as a \defin{critical point} if $du(z) = 0$; the alternative is that $du(z) : T_z \Sigma \to T_{u(z)}M$ is injective, in which case we call $z$ an \defin{immersed point}.
 Combining general topological arguments with the local properties of $J$-holomorphic curves (e.g.~Theorem~\ref{thm:representation} in Appendix~\ref{app:positivity}), one can show: \begin{thm} Every nonconstant, closed and connected $J$-holomorphic curve $u : (\Sigma,j) \to (M,J)$ has at most finitely many critical points.
 Moreover, if $u$ is simple, then it also has at most finitely many double points, hence it is embedded outside of some finite subset of~$\Sigma$. \end{thm} The following related result is sometimes referred to as the \defin{unique continuation} principle: \begin{thm} If $u$ and $v$ are two closed $J$-holomorphic curves that are both simple, then they are either equivalent up to parametrization or have at most finitely many intersections. \end{thm}

 The \defin{automorphism group} of a triple $(\Sigma,j,u)$ representing an element of $\mM_g^A(M,J)$ is defined as